dcaffer07/-Basic_Onshape_CAD/README.md

 ##### Image
 [The Sub-Assembly images](https://docs.google.com/document/d/1YChYDAiBlNJqzqcZrD1FBypD4bvAO-BaBReJ9WJJa5o/edit)
 ##### Reflection
 >I learned so many new things in this Sub-Assembly.
-I followed alond with DR. Sheild's video, and
+I followed alond with DR. Sheild's video, and that was very helpfull as i am learning how to assemble.
+This Sub-Assembly is imprortat because it provides for an easier finall assembly, because in the final assembly there are a bunch of parts in a small part studio, and a sub-assembly can simplify the process for convenience and for and their is less room for error when it really matters (finall assembly).
+Other reasons is that it allowed us to practice assemblys befre the finall product, so that if we do end up making a mistake it is nat as major of a part studio.
+I reaaly enjoyed the assembly, and i look forward to the end product.

 ### Final Assembly